 Swarthmore College, founded by the Quakers in 1864, is a leading private liberal arts college in the United States that seeks to instill in their students a deep sense of ethical and social concern.
-Located in Pennsylvania, the college has a campus spanning 425 acres including the Scott Arboretum, which houses more than 4000 ornamental plants.
+Located in Pennsylvania, the college has a campus spanning 425 acres including the Scott Arboretum.
 The student-faculty ratio of 8:1 gives students the opportunity to work closely and collaboratively with distinguished scholars.
 In addition, as a member of the Tri-College Consortium with Bryn Mawr and Haverford Colleges, Swarthmore offers students access to a breadth of resources usually found only at large research universities.

 Number of Spots for Yale-NUS Students for Sem 1: 2